 - 1. The 7-year limit for completion of the degree begins at the time a student starts the Program. - 2.
 The Program is not obligated to grant an extension. - 3.
-Except in a case of extreme hardship deriving from circumstances beyond the student's control, an extension request will not be considered (a) unless the student has an approved dissertation; (b) only one extension per student will be considered. - 4.
+Except in a case of extreme hardship deriving from circumstances beyond the student's control, only one extension per student will be considered. - 4.
 An extension will be for one year or 18 months, as determined by the Directors. - 5.
+Except in a case of extreme hardship, an extension request will not be considered unless the student has an approved dissertation proposal. - 6.
 A student who is granted an extension may be required to take additional coursework (e.g., assessment) if, in the opinion of the Directors, to graduate the student without current knowledge of changes in the course's subject matter would pose a hazard or be a disservice to the public.

-Extension Request Procedure
+• Extension Request

-- An extension request must be submitted on or before May 1 of the student's Year 7. - 2.
+- 1. An extension request must be submitted on or before May 1 of the student's Year 7. - 2.
 A request for an extension is submitted to the Directors with written support from the dissertation chair, together with a time-line of interim goals and deadlines, showing how the extension will be used. - 3.
 Form D8 (EXCEPTION TO TIME LIMIT ALLOWED TO COMPLETE DEGREE) must be filed with the formal request.